 The fairytale castle sleeps up to 30 guests in 13 luxury bedrooms.
 Traditionally designed yet, stylish – guest accommodation is spread out across various floors of the castle interweaved amongst its long, spacious corridors and spiralling staircase.

-The main castle rooms can host any type of celebratory event or wedding party as well as welcoming week-long luxury holidays.
+At this exclusive use venue in Scotland, the main castle rooms can host any type of celebratory event or wedding party as well as welcoming week-long luxury holidays.
 You can even fit in activities such as boating trips to hunt the Loch Ness monster from our very own private jetty on the banks of Loch Ness.

 The exterior of Aldourie Castle couldn’t be more fairytale like for a private Scottish castle wedding venue, with its soft terracotta facade and pointed turrets.
 The castle door is also quite a sight to behold!
 Combine this with colourful, beautiful and formal gardens perfect for wedding photography and long walks and you have the whole package.
 Further more, there is a large area of enchanting woodland for mid-afternoon strolls.
 Aldourie Estate in its entirety covers 500 acres of private grounds; spacious enough for any princess and her prince on their wedding day.